openbraininstitute/entitycore/docs/API.md

 Following the `Allen Institute`'s original hierarchy, each of the nodes within the tree have the following attributes:

-* id: A unique number identifying the region: ex: 72856
+* annotation\_value: A unique number identifying the region; this is the `id` in the original 1.json file: ex: 72856
 * acronym: A unique short name for the region; without a space, and as short as possible: ex VISrll2
 * name: A longer, more human readable name: ex:"Rostrolateral lateral visual area, layer 2"
 * color\_hex\_triplet: A colour associated with the region: ex: "188064"